 Lesson 4.4: Updating data

-clause.
-In effect, the Update query deletes an existing attribute of an entity (or relation) and then inserts a new one in its place.
+To update the values of attributes, we use chain Delete and Insert clauses.
+In effect, these queries delete an existing attribute of an entity (or relation) and then inserts a new one in its place.
 Consider the following two queries.

 match